How to teach an old (or young !) dog new tricks

 A bow can be the perfect trick to end with after showing off all your dog’s new tricks.
 To “take a bow,” your dog will lean down on its front elbows, chest touching the ground.
 Your dog’s rear end will stay up in the air.

 1. Your dog should be standing up to start, with all four paws on the ground.
-It’s helpful if it will stand on command.
+It’s helpful if they know how to stand on command.

-2. Hold a treat at the tip of your dog's nose, and slowly move it down towards the ground, holding it close to your dog’s body, enticing it down until its front legs are on the floor, rear end remaining up.
+2. Hold a treat at the tip of your dog's nose, and slowly move it down towards the ground, holding it close to your dog’s body, enticing them down until their front legs are on the floor, rear end remaining up.

 4. Keep your dog in the bow, and then use the treat to entice it up to a standing position again.
 Say, “Yes!” or use a clicker, and give the treat.